keyforgerules/keyforgerules.github.io/README.md

 ## WELCOME TO THE CRUCIBLE…

 _You are an Archon.
-Hailed by some as a god, respected by others for your wisdom, you were born—or perhaps created—on the Crucible, a world in which anything is possible._
+Hailed by some as a god, respected by others for your wisdom, you were born — or perhaps created — on the Crucible, a world in which anything is possible._

 The Crucible is ancient, but ever renewed.
 An artificial planet hanging in